Kobe Bryant helicopter crash cause revealed in NTSB meeting

 The NTSB said while air traffic control asked the pilot to "ident," which means for the pilot to put his hand to the center of the instrument panel and press a button, it introduced "operational distractions from his primary task of monitoring the flight instruments" since he lost visual sight in the clouds.

-"The resulting dissent and acceleration were conducive for the pilot to experience a summative graphic illusion in which he would incorrectly perceive that the helicopter was climbing when it was descending.
-The helicopter continued this deep dissent the pilot was either not referencing the instruments or having difficulty interpreting or believing them due to the compelling vestibular illusions and he did not successfully recover the helicopter," the NTSB official said in the meeting.
+"The resulting descent and acceleration were conducive for the pilot to experience a somatogravic illusion in which he would incorrectly perceive that the helicopter was climbing when it was descending.
+The helicopter continued this steep descent the pilot was either not referencing the instruments or having difficulty interpreting or believing them due to the compelling vestibular illusions and he did not successfully recover the helicopter," the NTSB official said during the meeting.

 There were 184 fatal aircraft accidents resulting from spatial disorientation, the NTSB said.
 Of those 184, 20 of them involved helicopters.

+The NTSB also determined that the pilot flew through the clouds in an apparent violation of federal regulations.
+He was flying under visual flight rules meaning that he needed to be able to see where he was going, the NTSB said.

-The helicopter was not required to have a "black box" recording device..
+The helicopter was not required to have a "black box" recording device.

 Vanessa Bryant, Kobe’s widow, blamed the pilot.
 She and the families of the other victims also faulted the companies that owned and operated the helicopter.
 The pilot’s brother didn’t blame the NBA legend but said he knew the risks of flying.

-Island Express Helicopters denied responsibility in the crash and said it was "an act of God" it couldn’t control.
+Island Express Helicopters denied responsibility for the crash and said it was "an act of God" it couldn’t control.

 CLICK HERE TO GET THE FOX NEWS APP